CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Upgrade Notice ==

 = 1.11 =
-* v1.11 contains a number of important security fixes as well as some helpful new features - all users are advised to update ASAP.
+* v1.11 contains a number of important updates and some helpful new features - all users are advised to update ASAP.